retroxsky06/Mission-to-Mars/README.md

 Once the scraping code is developed, the app.py is run, which enables the extracted data to be stored in MongoDB.
 In order for the codes to run properly, a mars_app database must exist to store the information.
 ```
-To verify that the mars_app database exists, run the following command in your terminal (mongo environment active):
+To verify that the mars_app database exists, run the following command in your terminal (make sure mongo environment is active):
 > show dbs
 ```
 #### Fig 1. mars_app database